5 health systems with great mental health content

 Cincinnati Children’s serves as excellent inspiration for any pediatric blog.
 But, when it comes to kids’ mental health, they also have useful resources for helping your kids with mental health issues.

 Editor’s note: This blog was originally published in November 2020.
-It was updated in November 2024.
+It was last updated in July 2025.

 Focus on your system’s core brand voice.
 Use relatable, conversational language that resonates with your audience while incorporating your clinicians’ insights to add credibility.
 Highlight patient stories, actionable advice or niche topics to differentiate your content.